Unleash/unleash/website/docs/integrations/jira-server-plugin-installation.md

 This will prompt you to select the plugin file you downloaded in the previous steps for upload.

-Once you've selected your file and clicked "Upload".
-Jira will install the plugin, and you should get a nice status screen saying that it successfully installed.
+Once you've selected your file and started the upload, Jira will install the plugin.
+If the installation is successful, you'll get a status screen saying that it successfully installed.

 ![Jira Manage Apps - Successful install](/img/jira_server_installed_ready_to_go.png)